Hodge-Laplacian of Brain Networks: Conclusion

-A cycle in the brain network is one of the most fundamental topological features that one has to identify, extract and quantify in order to understand and model higher order interactions.
-In this work, an efficient scalable algorithm to identify and extract the 1-cycles in a network is proposed.
-We combine the ideas from persistent homology and the Hodge Laplacian to facilitate an easy detection of 1-cycles.
-The method is demonstrated with an illustration and applied to the resting state brain networks from Human Connectome Project (HCP).
+Cycles in the brain network are one of the most fundamental topological features in understanding higher order interactions.
+In this study, an efficient scalable algorithm to identify and extract the 1-cycles in a network is proposed.
+We combine the ideas from persistent homology and the Hodge Laplacian in developing the spectral version of topological data analysis.
+The proposed spectral-TDA is demonstrated with an illustration and applied to the resting state brain networks from Human Connectome Project (HCP).
 The proposed algorithm is efficient for typical brain network data which has few hundred nodes ($p \sim 100$).
-Even for larger networks ($p \sim 1000$), computation can be done quickly in $\mathcal{O}(p \log p)$ run time through the maximum spanning trees (MST).
+Even for larger networks ($p \gg 1000$), various computations can be done quickly in $\mathcal{O}(p \log p)$ run time using the birth-death decomposition \cite{songdechakraiwut2020topological}.

-One of our major goals in the study is to discriminate networks having different loops.
-To capture this topological characteristic, we used the 1-cycle basis to precisely encode this information without redundancy.
-Although the information about the number of loops is present in the cycle basis, sometimes it can get hidden or lost in the large number of cycles.
-It is not even clear how to represent all the cycles without overlaps.
+One of our major goals in the study is to discriminate networks having different cycles.
+It is not even clear how to algebraically represent cycles.
+To capture this topological characteristic of loops, we used the common 1-cycle basis to precisely encode this information across subjects.
 Through the combination of MST and the Hodge Laplacian, we were able to extract and represent 1-cycle basis as a sparse matrix.

-We designed a new topological inference procedure based on the 1-cycle attributes such as length and death values of cycles.
-These statistical frameworks are used to examine in discriminating the brain networks of males and females.
-Our studies emphasize that it is meaningful to study and model the higher order interactions using the 1-cycle basis for brain network analysis.

-Based on the proposed 1-cycle basis, any cycle in the graph can be represented as linear combination of basis: $ \sum_{j=1}^Q \alpha_j \mathcal{C}^j.$ Such vectorization enables us to build more complex models such as sparse network models \cite{chung2015persistent} or joint identification of common cycles across subjects \cite{lee2019coidentification}.
+Any cycle in the graph is represented as a linear combination of basis $ \sum_{j=1}^Q \alpha_j \mathcal{C}^j.$ Such a vectorization enables us to build more complex models such as sparse network models or joint identification of common cycles across subjects \cite{lee2014hole}.
 This is left as a future study.

+We designed a new topological inference procedure based on the 1-cycle attributes such as death values of cycles.
 The Wasserstein distance between cycles $\mathcal{C}^i$ and $\mathcal{C}^j$ is simply the squared difference of death values $(d_i -d_j)^2$.
-Such squared norm makes computation involving cycles straightforward.
+Such squared norm makes computations involving cycles straightforward.
+The new Wasserstein distance based statistical framework is used in discriminating the brain networks of males and females.
+Our study emphasizes that it is meaningful to study and model the higher order interactions using cycles for brain network analysis.